jaspervdj/patat/README.md

 [this list]: https://hackage.haskell.org/package/highlighting-kate-0.6.3/docs/Text-Highlighting-Kate-Types.html#t:TokenType

+Note that in order to get syntax highlighting to work, you should annotate code blocks with the language, e.g. using a fenced code block:

+    ```ruby
+    puts "Hello, world!"
+    ```

 ### Pandoc Extensions

 Pandoc comes with a fair number of extensions on top of markdown, listed [here](https://hackage.haskell.org/package/pandoc-2.0.5/docs/Text-Pandoc-Extensions.html).